 Once an oral agreement is made about selling a home, a sales agreement should be prepared and signed by buyers and sellers.
 The sales agreement should set the date for obtaining a mortgage, the date for the settlement, the amount of the deposit, what conditions can mean the buyer forfeits the deposit, mortgage contingencies, and other matters.
 Whether the home is being sold: as is" or not should be clear.
 The contract should be reviewed by a Florida home attorney Before you sign it.

 Buyers will normally request the right to inspect your property before the closing.
 They’ll also request a title report to see if there are any open claims against your home.
 They’ll probably also request a survey.
 Sellers need to be prepared to address any issues that may arise.
 For example, they normally need to get in touch with their utility companies to let them know the seller is moving.
 The title company will want payoff statements for any mortgage loan and any other bills that are due when you are selling a home.

 Going to the settlement closing

 Sellers need to be at the closing.
-Much of the paperwork is signed is signed by the buyer.
+Much of the paperwork is signed by the buyer.
 Sellers will need to review the settlement sheet with their lawyer and sign the settlement sheet.
 They may need to sign other documents before the settlement can go through.
 In addition to any payoffs for debts, the settlement sheet will include a broker’s commission, tax adjustments, recording fees, and other charges your lawyer can explain.